 The first keyless vehicles appeared on the garage forecourts in the mid 1990’s.
 Since that time their popularity has increased and now can be found across vehicle ranges, including commercial and industrial fleets.

 The use of keyless vehicle entry systems has provided new opportunity to thieves.
 After years of success in driving down vehicle theft, more recent times have witnessed a reversal as instances have increased.
-In 2017 approximately 110,000 vehicles were stolen in the UK.
+Recent years have seen large scale increases in vehicle theft in the UK.
 80% of these thefts were associated with keyless vehicle entry systems.
 This equates to some 12 vehicles per hour, every hour.
-In 2018, the proportion of vehicle thefts associated with keyless entry systems had increased to 88%.
+More recently, the proportion of vehicle thefts associated with keyless entry systems had increased to 88%.